Musical Theater Summer Institute

-The inaugural year of the Musical Theater program is for high school singers ages 14 and older interested in pursuing studies in musical theater in college.
+The Musical Theater program is for high school singers ages 14-18 interested in pursuing studies in musical theater in college.

 The focus of our training is to provide students with the tools to be the best singing actor they can be.
 Classes provide skills training in singing, dancing, acting, and how to tell a story through song.
 Each student receives two private voice lessons per week, in addition to other ensemble coachings.
 Extensive training will be provided on acting the song, which marries vocal technique with acting intentions.